If you are a noob on how to grout a tile backsplash? let me upgrade you to the next level.

 Darker pick with light tile is lit, color cohesion of light and dark is eye-catching.
 It will also make you worry-free about the spots and stains in the kitchen.

-If you are having an ornament on your tiles that needs to be highlighted go with a soft gray grout it will stand out from the pattern of your tiles moreover it will hide stains appearing on the tiles.
+If you have an ornament on your tiles that needs to be highlighted go with a soft gray grout it will stand out from the pattern of your tiles moreover it will hide stains appearing on the tiles.

 Multi-color grout can add an eye-enriched element to the style of your kitchen.
 It is amusing to go for a color that exists in the tiles.